ntad27/AIP490/Preprocessing.md

 # Data preprocessing

-According to the explanation from the authors in [Preprocessing.md](https://github.com/sangyun884/HR-VITON/blob/main/Preprocessing.md).
+According to the explanation from the author in [Preprocessing.md](https://github.com/sangyun884/HR-VITON/blob/main/Preprocessing.md).
 At least 6 steps are needed for getting all the required inputs of the model.
 Thanks to this [detailed instructions](https://github.com/sangyun884/HR-VITON/issues/45), we have reproduced all of the required preprocessing steps.

-We've added one more preprocessing step and modified other steps in order to get better try-on results.
+We've added one more preprocessing step and modified other steps to get better try-on results.

 Please check the following notebook for more details
 <a target="_blank" href="https://colab.research.google.com/drive/1nmDHjGH3HKEmawXWdyooWNcGBl9qtFv8?usp=sharing">